 Managers can make or break a company.

 A bad manager will never be able to make people stay, affecting directly the employee turnover and, therefore losing money for the company.

 Employers should invest more time into researching the perfect candidate to manage a team and run one on one meetings with the team members every once in a while, requesting feedback about the Team Manager, feedback that should stay anonymous.

 5. Ditch the Strict Dress Code

 While certain jobs do require a strict dress code or even a uniform, most jobs don’t.

 Employers, if you are reading this, please stop forcing people to wear a suit when coming to the office.

 People can still look good and professional even if they are not wearing a full suit.

-If your employees are dealing with clients and you want them to look professional, a pair of dark jeans and a shirt will do, I promise.
+If your employees are dealing with clients and you want them to look professional, I promise that a pair of dark jeans and a shirt will do.